diegomtassis/yamd-library/README.md

 * Position of individual pixels regarding AABBs.
 * Relative position between AABBs, including offsets.

+Code yet to be documented.

 ### Data structures

 * Simple fixed size list.
 The size is set before starting using the list.

+Code yet to be documented.

 ### Display printer

 * Supports typewriter effect.

+Code yet to be documented.

 ### Countdown

 * Simple countdown support using timers.

+Code yet to be documented.

 ## Yet to be implemented